jeongm-in/touchpad-adventure/README.md

 00 00 01 01 00 d4 01 d9 00 01 01 54 03 30 01 01
 00 00 01 01 00 d4 01 d9 00 01 01 54 03 30 01 01
 ```

+Apparently something is not right with how I'm printing the bytes.
+Should tweak the code until I get the right HID descriptor out.